 On the topic of games, Windows 11 will also have the Xbox Game Pass as standard – though you’ll still have to pay if you want the full range of features.
 Still, with the streaming services this means people can play what they want, even on sub-par systems.

 Android Apps Supported

 Last for now, but not least: Native Android support.
 For many, this is a godsend, as those Android apps previously needed an emulated phone to use on a PC format.
-Now with Windows 11, they can be launched natively through Amazon’s App store.
+Now with Windows 11, they can be launched natively through Amazon’s App Store.

 That’s the wrap on what we know right now.
-No doubt more will come out when Insiders get their hands on in the next few weeks!
+No doubt more will come out when Insiders get their hands on it in the next few weeks!